 9. For the M.S. and M.A. applications, what are acceptable clips?

-M.A. applicants must submit three copies of their journalistic work samples.
+M.A. applicants must also submit three copies of their journalistic work samples.
 See the M.A. requirements for more details.

 All clips must be in English.

 Applicants to Columbia Journalism School must have graduated from regionally accredited U.S. colleges and universities or from overseas institutions with equivalent certification.
 Scanned copies of transcripts from each of the undergraduate and graduate institutions you have attended should be uploaded through our online application system.
 If an official transcript is not in English, the applicant must submit both the official transcript and its verbatim English translation.
 If the institution does not provide an English translation, with the official transcript, a certified, verbatim English translation from a translation service must be obtained.
 If you are admitted and decide to enroll, you must submit, in the original, sealed envelope, from the institution(s), your academic transcript(s).
 IMPORTANT: Transcripts must be documents as received from your school's Registrar's Office.
 You may not submit photocopies, printouts from student self-service portals, photographs of documents, etc. After saving your file, make certain your transcript uploaded properly and is legible by using the "Preview Upload" button.

 11. Can letters, transcripts or test scores arrive after the deadline?

 Applicants should plan ahead to ensure that all letters, transcripts and test scores arrive by the deadline.
 Only complete applications will be sent to the admission committee.